murad-mustafazade/DENIM_Midterm_Project/README.md

 > **Note:** The primary limitation of this dataset is its reliance on the completeness of the Crossref database.

 * **Missing Abstracts:** A significant portion of abstracts, especially for articles published before ~2010, are not available.
 This directly impacts the accuracy of the `subfield` classification.
 * **Incomplete Affiliations:** While the new country identification method is far more robust, its accuracy is still constrained by the quality of the affiliation data provided by publishers.
+For instance, certain articles do not provide enough institution information to deduct country information from that column.
 * **Keyword Classification Errors:** The subfield classification, while significantly improved, is still a heuristic method and may not capture the nuance of every paper perfectly, especially for interdisciplinary work.

 ---

 ## 3. Analysis and Findings
 ### Methodology
 The analysis is conducted using the pandas library in Python.
 It involves grouping, aggregating, and counting the data to answer the core research questions.
 Proportions and percentages are calculated to compare trends across different groups (tiers, years, countries).
-The findings are visualized using Matplotlib to create time-series line charts and stacked bar charts.
+The findings are visualized using Matplotlib to create line charts, pie charts, and stacked bar charts.

 ### Project Findings